Quick Tour of a Few Lots Available at Brisas

 Building a Bodega on the Ridge at Suenos – Part 2

 In part 2 of the bodega construction process the floor is poured and the roof is on.
-If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the … Continue reading
+If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the blog post of Part 1.
+This is what we came back to after being in …

 Framing the Octagon Window